Len Blavatnik

-Sir Leonard Valentinovich Blavatnik (Note: Леонід Валентинович Блаватнік, Леонид Валентинович Блаватник) (Ukrainian: Леонард Валентинович Блаватник; born June 14, 1957) is a Ukrainian-born British-American businessman and philanthropist.
+Sir Leonard Blavatnik (Леонид Валентинович Блаватник; born June 14, 1957) is a British-American businessman and philanthropist.
 As of April 2025, Forbes estimated his net worth at $26.5 billion, ranking him the 75th-richest person in the world.

 Blavatnik made his initial fortune, alongside other Russian oligarchs, in the privatization of state-owned aluminum and oil assets after the collapse of the Soviet Union.

 He owns most of Warner Music Group via his privately held Access Industries.

 In 2017, Blavatnik received a knighthood for services to philanthropy.

 Early life and education

-Blavatnik was born in Odesa in 1957, then in the Ukrainian SSR and part of the Soviet Union, to a Jewish family.
+Blavatnik was born in Odessa in 1957, then in the Ukrainian SSR and part of the Soviet Union, to a Jewish family.
 His parents moved to Yaroslavl, a Russian city north of Moscow, when he was a child.
 He attended Moscow State University of Railway Engineering but did not complete his coursework due to the family's request for emigration visas.
 At the University of Railway Engineering, he became close friends with Viktor Vekselberg, another Ukrainian Jew, who would go on to found Renova Group.

 Blavatnik's family emigrated from the Soviet Union to the United States of America in 1978 and, in 1981, he received a master's degree in computer science from the School of Engineering and Applied Science at Columbia University, and an MBA from Harvard Business School in 1989.